-Sam says working with Gallagher to set up the TWR-5 Weigh Scale and EID Tag Reader properly was key.
+Sam says working with Gallagher to set up the TWR-5 Weigh Scale, Data Collector and EID Tag Reader properly was key.

 “We worked with the Gallagher help desk and gave them a file of all our management tags and corresponding NLIS tags, then we uploaded that into the TWR-5.
 So when an animal comes across the scales, it automatically comes up with their management tag and associated NLIS.
 That saves an incredible amount of time, because previously we had to key in the management tag for every animal, every time it came across the scales.

 “Say I want to look up a stud heifer group or even just a particular animal; I just tap on the history and there’s every session with that animal’s weight and treatments.

 “We find the transfer across onto the laptop easy.
 We use the HerdMASTER program to manage whole-of-life treatments we keep for all the animals – commercial and stud.
 That file works well with the Universal File import on the Gallagher TWR-5, so that’s easy.”

 As far as Sam is concerned, “As long as I’ve got it in the computer at the end of the day, I’m okay.”